Thomascountz/thomascountz/_posts/2021-08-02-copenhagen-air.md

 dtype: float64
 ```

 It's worth noting that these averages are similar to the ones published on [Google's project site](https://insights.sustainability.google/labs/airquality), which gives me a pretty good confidence that I've loaded the data correctly.
-The difference between my results and theres may be that fact that I likely dropped some data while doing cleanup.
+The difference between my results and theirs may be that fact that I likely dropped some data while doing cleanup.

 Google also shows the distributions of the amounts of pollutant per road section, so we can go ahead and look at that too.